iannitello/syncwave/docs/reactivity.md

     return sync_customer
 ```

+TODO: There's an issue with "illegal" models; e.g. a user instantiate a model nested in a SyncSet, and an "equal" model already exists in the set.
+What happens then?
+Maybe the model is created but is dead (`sync_live=False`), or maybe the instantiation raises an error?

 ## 5. `Reactive`

 `Reactive` is an abstract base class that serves as a unifying trait.
 All **reactive** types exposed by _Syncwave_ inherit from `Reactive`: